 Proof of a current unrestricted Registered Nurse license in the United States or its territories.

-A minimum of one year of clinical experience as an R.N. (within two years of application deadline) is required during which time the applicant must have functioned as an independent decision maker and demonstrated advanced psychomotor skills.
+A minimum of one year of clinical experience as an R.N. (at time of application deadline) is required during which time the applicant must have functioned as an independent decision maker and demonstrated advanced psychomotor skills.

-- Two (2) Recommendation for Graduate Admission Forms must be completed by healthcare professionals in forensic nursing, leadership, administration/management, or education and are able to attest to the applicant’s nursing skills and/or abilities.
+Requirements for recommendations: Two (2) Recommendation for Graduate Admission Forms must be completed by healthcare professionals in nursing, leadership, administration/management, or education and are able to attest to the applicant’s nursing skills and/or abilities.
 One reference must be from a colleague who is familiar with the applicant’s work.

 - MSN/APRN PM Cert - Nurse Practitioner tracks: Professional statement of 500 to 1,000 words.
 The professional statement should focus on the consensus model within the APRN scope of practice, applicant’s career goals after completion of the program, how recent clinical experiences have prepared him/her for an advanced practice role, and plans for professional development.